 Seed to Supper 6-week course: This FREE 6-week hybrid course (week 1 in person following virtual.
-1-hour per week, for six consecutive weeks) provides an in depth look at the following topics while supporting gardeners with the tools and confidence to successfully grow a garden on a budget.
+1-hour per week, for six consecutive weeks) provides an in-depth look at the following topics while supporting gardeners with the tools and confidence to successfully grow a garden on a budget.
 This is an introductory course for those who are interested in growing a vegetable garden but who might feel a little intimidated about where to start.

 Week 1: In-person Participants will receive the coursebook, garden tools, and seeds at this session